anandprabhakar0507/MS-DOS-ALL-COMMANDS-BY-ANAND-PRABHAKAR/README.md

-          cd.. - to move up level of folder dir - to show all files of current directory mkdir foldername - to create folder named foldername dir *.txt - to show all files with ext. .txt dir /s foldername - to show all subdirectories
+          cd.. - to move up level of folder dir - to show all files of current directory mkdir foldername - to create folder named foldername NUL > filename.extension - to craete a file cd. > filename.extension - to create a file cd > filename.extension - to create a file echo your file > filename.extension - to create a file out >filename.extension
+          dir *.txt - to show all files with ext. .txt dir /s foldername - to show all subdirectories
           J: - to move to a drive J